bensaufley/aud-it/README.md

-# graphql-preact-starter
+# aud-it

-A starter configuration for a self-contained GraphQL server/client Docker image.
+Docker container (built with [Unraid] in mind) for a self-hosted audiobook library.

 Uses Golang, Sqlite3 and GraphQL on the backend and Preact and GraphQL on the frontend.